gursimarsaini/Football-player-price-prediction/README.md

 # To deploy the best model
 * It is the Random Forest according to our implementation
-* tweak the BEST_MODEL variable in the main.py file and run it
+* tweak the BEST_MODEL variable in the main.py file and run it.